 Strict Interpretation

-Countries where the relevant supervisory authorities expressly stated that consent is required for all forms of website analytics that fall into the technical scope of the ePrivacy directive, regardless of their privacy impact include Austria1, Cyprus2, Germany (some land supervisory authorities3), Finland4, Ireland5, Latvia6, Lithuania7, and the UK8.
+Countries where the relevant supervisory authorities expressly stated that consent is required for all forms of website analytics that fall into the technical scope of the ePrivacy directive, regardless of their privacy impact include Austria1, Cyprus2, Germany (some land supervisory authorities3), Finland4, Ireland5, Latvia6, and Lithuania7.

 Some of these supervisory authorities suggest that enforcement against first-party, aggregated, privacy-preserving website analytics may not be an enforcement priority (Ireland, UK).